 Hakuba has 960 hectares of skiable terrain, 135 lifts and lots of terrain parks.

 Take a train from Narita to Tokyo, but easier still is from Ueno, then a bullet train, Shinkansen to Nagano, and then a bus to Hakuba.
 This is the fastest route.
 This will take about 3-4 hours through some sensational scenery, as you get deeper and deeper into the Japanese Alps.
 Make sure you buy a bento box from the hostess who serves on the shinkansen.

-Nozawa Onsen Ski Resort Japan
+Skiing at Nozawa Onsen Ski Resort Japan

 I have left the best to last as this is our village, where we go annually and everyone who goes there once – keeps coming back.
 We all have big mouths so we seem to spread the word and more and more people are now finding our village.